Bucks County Health Department

 The Food Safety Manager Certification Program (CFSM) is conducted in conjunction with licensing of retail food facilities and aims to ensure that all licensed retail food facilities employ at least one full-time certified manager for all hours of operation and/or food/drink preparation.Effective January 1, 2013, this Department will require the applicant to take and pass current Conference for Food Preparation approval exam.
-The new BCDH certification will be effective for 5 years instead of the current 3 year period.
-Current certificates are valid until their expiration date then the new rule takes effect.
+The new or renewed BCDH certifications are effective for 5 years.

-- "Bucks County Department of Health Division of Environmental Sanitation Application for a Certified Food Safety Manager Certificate" ( form SA-71) for new and renewal certificates.
+- "Bucks County Department of Health Division of Environmental Sanitation Application for a Certified Food Safety Manager Certificate" (SA-71 CFSM Application ) for new and renewal certificates.

 - Note: A Certified Food Safety Manager Course Instructor List is available.
 Contact the nearest District Office for this list.